survivejs/webpack-book/manuscript/styling/04_autoprefixing.md

 {pagebreak}

-To connect the loader with `ExtractTextPlugin`, hook it up as follows:
+To connect the loader with CSS extraction, hook it up as follows:

 **webpack.config.js**